kaby76/lsp-types/README.md

 is geared too closely to the
 LSP client for Visual Studio 2019.
 It is missing many major features and it is years behind the spec.
-However, the most important feature missing is semantic highlighting, which is a basic feature users expect in any editor extension.
+However, the most important feature missing is semantic highlighting, which is a basic feature users expect in an editor extension for a language.
-Microsoft recommendeds the antiquated [TextMate](https://docs.microsoft.com/en-us/visualstudio/extensibility/adding-an-lsp-extension?view=vs-2019#textmate-grammar-files) system, which is a errible implementation for several reasons:
+Microsoft recommendeds the antiquated [TextMate](https://docs.microsoft.com/en-us/visualstudio/extensibility/adding-an-lsp-extension?view=vs-2019#textmate-grammar-files) system, which is a terrible way to implement semantic highlighting for several reasons:
-TextMate expressions are regular expressions, which do not take into account the context-free nature of virtually all programming languages; it duplicates the functionality in the client the parsing and symbol table construction that is performed by the server; the regular expressions in TextMate are difficult to understand.
+TextMate expressions are regular expressions, which do not take into account the context-free nature of virtually all programming languages; TextMate duplicates the parsing (at a crude level) that is performed by the server, meaning that you have two places to maintain when the language changes;
+not all clients support TextMate;
+the regular expressions in TextMate are difficult to understand because they are in JSON format, and do not follow typical regular expression syntax.

 ## Installation